 If your business is struggling, chances are your clients are struggling as well.
 Use this time of quarantine to show your customers that you actually care about them.
-While it doesn’t exactly bring immediate results, you get a chance to build loyalty and lasting relationships, which will pay off big time.
+While it doesn’t exactly bring immediate results, you can build loyalty and lasting relationships, which will pay off big time.

 Additional ideas on how to help your clients:

 - Install hand sanitizers at your store or business location (to protect both your visitors as well as your employees)

 - Adjust your return policy to meet the new reality’s requirements

 - Connect your business with a delivery service to avoid closing your business locations altogether.

 - Try, if possible, to move all possible offline activities to the online world.